Ryan M. Wendling of Morris received his bachelor’s degree in electrical engineering from Valparaiso University on May 19.

 Wendling graduated summa cum laude, having been named to the dean’s list all eight semesters as an undergraduate student at Valparaiso.

 He served as president of the student chapter of the Institute of Electrical and Electronics Engineers (IEEE) and treasurer of the engineering honor society Tau Beta Pi.
 He is employed by Exelon Generation at their Byron Nuclear Plant in Byron.

 Nearly 700 undergraduate and graduate students participated in the commencement ceremony May 19 and more than 150 law students graduated May 25.
 The ceremonies cap an academic year that was filled with record enrollment, campus improvements, prestigious recognition and continuing advancement for Valparaiso University.

 Valparaiso University is a selective, independent Lutheran institution in Valparaiso, Ind.
 Founded in 1859, it offers a thorough grounding in the liberal arts as well as professional training and graduate study, helping students find their own paths to lifelong personal, spiritual, and professional growth.

-Webster gets doctorate of pharmacy degree
+Webster gets doctorate

 BRADENTON, Fla. – Matthew Webster graduated from Lake Erie College of Osteopathic Medicine School of Pharmacy – Bradenton, Fla., Campus on June 9, earning a doctorate of pharmacy degree.